 Fiona’s personal interests include developing and being involved in the local theatre production company, BBAC productions.
 She also loves family holidays, playing games - especially ‘Dutch Blitz’.

 Fiona started teaching in the FLO program in 2020 and loves the support, diversity and flexibility that FLO provides her students.
-She loves working with a great team of staff from the North Central LLEN.

-Flexible Learning Options (FLO) Program, Buloke Loddon L2P Program
+Buloke Loddon L2P Program

-Peter’s passionate about helping people learn new skills and develop existing ones.
+He is passionate about helping people learn new skills and develop existing ones.
 He gets great enjoyment when people have an idea and work towards making it a reality.
 The real fun begins when that idea is then pushed in complexity to produce something new.

 Peter studied Visual Arts at La Trobe University and has worked a wide variety of jobs in his time.
 Everything ranging from dog training to hospitality, from factory work to construction in the NT and WA outback, as well as Sand Blasting.
 Even one that involved putting holes in kitchen sinks.